Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Model

 \subsection{Particle acceleration and transport in the bubble}

-We focus on the late-time stages of the wind bubble evolution, where the shock velocities in the reference frame of the central engine are low compared to $V_w$.
+We focused on the late-time stages of the wind-bubble evolution, where the shock velocities in the reference frame of the central engine are low compared to $V_w$.
 In this context, the particle transport can be approximated as stationary, and the only relevant site for DSA is the TS.
 On the other hand, at the FS, particles are assumed to freely escape without experiencing any re-acceleration.
 As mentioned previously, this assumption is justified since the FS is expected to be rapidly slowing down and radiative~\citep{Drury1983}.

-We further assume spherical symmetry and we model particle acceleration and transport of high-energy protons in the wind bubble with the following stationary transport equation~\citep{Morlino2021,Peretti2022,Peretti2023,Payel2023}:
+We assume spherical symmetry. {We point out that such an assumption is unjustified in the vicinity of the compact object due to angular dependence of the outflow velocity \citep{Kitaki2021} and the vicinity of the donor companion star \citep{Abaroa2023}.
+However, on parsec scales from the launching region it is reasonable to expect these small-scale irregularities to play a negligible role in the overall geometry of the bubble~\citep{Menegazzi:2024tzl}. {Nonetheless,} these spatial scales might be potentially interesting for the injection of mechanical turbulence in the fast cold wind.
+However, a deep investigation of the turbulence properties goes beyond the scope of this work.} We modeled particle acceleration and transport of high-energy protons in the wind bubble with the following stationary transport equation~\citep{Morlino2021,Peretti2022,Peretti2023,Payel2023}:

-where $f=f(r,p)={\rm d}N/{\rm d}^3p{\rm d}V$ is the particle distribution function depending on radius, $r$ and momentum $p$. $D(r,p)$ is the diffusion coefficient, $u(r)$ is the velocity profile and $\tau_{\rm loss}(r,p)$ is the energy loss timescale for $pp$ interactions. {The latter process can be approximated by a catastrophic energy loss term (i.e., particles of momentum $p$ are removed from the system on a timescale $\tau_{\rm loss}$ instead of moving to lower energies), since the proton in one collision typically loses a significant fraction ($\kappa_{pp}\approx 0.5$) of its energy \citep[e.g.][]{Kelner_pp}.} We stress that the stationary approximation is well justified, since in the late deceleration, non-thermal particles evolve on timescales shorter than the dynamical time of the system.
-Finally, the injection term $Q$ has the following expression:
+where $f=f(r,p)={\rm d}N/{\rm d}^3p{\rm d}V$ is the particle distribution function depending on radius $r$ and momentum $p$. $D(r,p)$ is the diffusion coefficient, $u(r)$ is the velocity profile, and $\tau_{\rm loss}(r,p)$ is the energy-loss timescale for $pp$ interactions. {The latter process can be approximated by a catastrophic energy-loss term (i.e., particles of momentum $p$ are removed from the system on a timescale $\tau_{\rm loss}$ instead of moving to lower energies), since the proton in one collision typically loses a significant fraction ($\kappa_{pp}\approx 0.5$) of its energy \citep[e.g.,][]{Kelner_pp}.} We stress that the stationary approximation is well justified, since in the late deceleration non-thermal particles evolve on timescales shorter than the dynamical time of the system.
+The injection term $Q$ has the following expression: